Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Introduction

 \section{Introduction}

-An unwavering operation of the electric power systems is vital to our daily life, to the smooth operation of the economy and industry.
-An improved understanding of the electrical system's internal structure and properties is especially relevant at this time as further renewable energies enter the electric power-grid system\cite{Sims11}.
-The stability of power-grid dynamics, facing the current revolution in both technological development and market orientation towards renewable energies, demands a thorough investigation of the properties of both the transmission as well as the distribution grid.
+The unwavering operation of the electric power systems is vital to our daily life and the continued function of modern societies as a whole.
+Thus, an improved understanding of the electrical system's dynamic properties is especially relevant at present, as more renewable energies enter the electric power-grid systems~\cite{Sims11,Milano2018}.
+One of the key elements at play is the relative reduction of inertial mass in power systems due to the penetration of renewable generation, which can lead to large dynamic responses to disturbances~\cite{Schaefer2018,Boettcher2020,Markovic2021}.
+An expected higher grid load and stronger fluctuating generation by wind and solar resources may further threaten the dynamic stability~\cite{Farmer2021a,Farmer2021b,RydinGorjao2021}.

-Conventional power grids typically amount to heavy mass synchronous generators operating at a fixed frequency.
-These power grids are of various scales, spanning continents to single islands.
-More recently, the concept of microgrids has emerged\cite{lasseter2004,rocabert2012}: partially independent power grids in smaller environments that are coupled to a main power grid.
-These power grids operate at lower voltages than conventional transmission grids, which are capable or producing their own power, and work partially independently to an overarching power grid.
-Microgrids embedded in overarching power grids are still ruled by a common understanding of fixed nominal frequency, e.g. $50$~Hz in Europe, amongst many other stability criteria.
+Conventional power generation typically involves large rotating masses that offer stabilising inertia~\cite{Machowski2020}.
+These power grids can be of various scales, spanning entire continents to single islands.
+Recently, the concept of microgrids has emerged~\cite{Lasseter2004,Rocabert2012,Guo2017}: partially independent power grids in smaller environments that are coupled to a main power grid.
+These power grids operate at lower voltages than conventional transmission grids and are capable of producing their own power, consequently working partially independently from an overlying power grid~\cite{Tayab2017,Doerfler2019}.
+Microgrids embedded in a power grids are still ruled by a common understanding of fixed nominal frequency, e.g., $50$~Hz in Europe, among many other stability criteria~\cite{Rohden2014,FarokhianFiruzi2019}.